 Art Song Canberra brings together people who enjoy the intimate, exquisite art form of the art song, a type of classical song usually but not always performed with piano accompaniment, using beautiful texts often by great poets.
 The piano is just as important as the voice, playing a vital role in portraying the meaning of these songs, not only supporting the voice but meticulously setting the mood of the song.

 The art form originated in Germany and Austria and peaked in importance in the 19th century.
 Great exponents included the composers Schubert, Schumann, Brahms, Wolf, Richard Strauss and Mahler; the more notable poets included Goethe, Rilke and Heine.
 While this art form was originally dominated by the German tradition, a similar style developed all over Europe and the USA — in France (the Chanson or Mélodie), Spain, Russia and English-speaking countries.
 Other composers of this wider variety of songs include Debussy, Fauré, Ravel, Obradors, de Falla, Rachmaninov, Tchaikovsky, Liszt, Tosti, Vaughan Williams, Finzi, Britten, Quilter, Barber and very many others.

 Art Song Canberra presents to its members and the general public an annual series of high quality recitals called the Season of Song .
-These concerts are recorded by radio station ArtSound FM for later broadcast.
-Art Song Canberra also presents twice annual members’ soirées, in the manner of the earliest Lieder societies, and other occasional concerts or events not forming part of the Season of Song, such as master classes.
+These concerts are recorded and frequently broadcast at a later stage by ArtSound FM .
+Art Song Canberra also presents twice annual members’ soirées, in the manner of the earliest Lieder societies and other occasional concerts or events not forming part of the Season of Song.